shhhkun/SmartMirror/mobile_app/MainApp/README.md

 # ----------

-To run on Erik's machine:
+To run in emulator on Erik's machine:

 run
    source ~/.zshrc

 start android studio and have emulator device running

-run
+from MainApp directory, run
    npm start

-from MainApp directory
+# ----------

-To run on physical android device:
+To run on Erik's physical android device:

+check that connected evice is recognized. run adb devices

 run
    DEBUG=react-native* npx react-native start